Thomas Crapper: Life

-In the 1880s Prince Albert (later Edward VII) purchased his country seat of Sandringham House in Norfolk and asked Thomas Crapper & Co. to supply the plumbing, including thirty lavatories with cedarwood seats and enclosures, thus giving Crapper his first Royal Warrant.
+In the 1880s Prince Albert (later Edward VII) purchased his country seat of Sandringham House in Norfolk and asked Thomas Crapper & Co. to supply the plumbing, including thirty lavatories with cedarwood seats and enclosures, thus giving Crapper his first royal warrant.
 The firm received further warrants from Edward as king and from George V, both as Prince of Wales and as king.

-In 1904 Crapper retired, passing the firm to his nephew George and his business partner Robert Marr Wharam.
-Crapper lived at 12 Thornsett Road, Anerley, for the last six years of his life and died on 27 January 1910.
+In 1904, Crapper retired, passing the firm to his nephew George and his business partner Robert Marr Wharam.
+Crapper lived at 12 Thornsett Road, Anerley, for the last six years of his life and died on 27 January 1910 due to bowel cancer.
 He was buried in the nearby Elmers End Cemetery.

 Posthumous fate of the Crapper company

 In 1966 the Crapper company was sold by then-owner Robert G. Wharam (son of Robert Marr Wharam) upon his retirement to its rival John Bolding & Sons.
 Bolding went into liquidation in 1969.
 The company fell out of use until it was acquired by Simon Kirby, a historian and collector of antique bathroom fittings, who relaunched the company in Stratford-upon-Avon, producing authentic reproductions of Crapper's original Victorian bathroom fittings.